pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-BusinessReq.md

   - Scope
   - Performance
   - Open questions
-- Each group member made a contribution to the Product Requirement Document, as reflected in commit history.
+- Each group member made a contribution to the Product Requirement Document, as reflected in commit history. $c \over m$